Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_greenfield_new_vpn_hub/readme.md

 - Any AVS guest-to-guest inspection will occur in the private cloud using NSX-T's firewall capability
 - Traffic inspection between on-premises sites will be managed by existing equipment and configurations
-- If subnet to subnet traffic inspection is required then UDR's will need to be configured for the traffic sources.
+- If subnet to subnet traffic inspection is required then UDRs will need to be configured for the traffic sources.

 [(Back to top)](#table-of-contents)